-- Ask your child or the teacher the topic/unit they are learning in class and be part of it!
-If your child is learning about food, it might be a good opportunity to cook a dish from a country where the foreign language is spoken and go over food items in the foreign language with your child!
+- Ask your child or the teacher about the topic/unit they are learning in class and be part of it.
+For example, if your child is learning about food, it might be a good opportunity to cook a dish from a country where the language is spoken and learn the names of the food items with your child.

-- Encourage your child to practice with you at home.
-Let your child read or speak to you in the language and perhaps, let your child teach you some foreign language.
+- Encourage your child to share what they are learning, with you at home.
+Let your child read or speak to you in the language and perhaps, let your child teach you.

 - Expose your child to people from varied language and cultural backgrounds.

-- Speak positively about the value of learning a second language.
+- Speak positively about the value of learning another language and learning about other cultures.

 Remember: As a parent, you are your child’s first and most important teacher.
-When parents and families are involved in their children’s learning of a foreign language, the children do better and have better feelings about their foreign language study.
+When parents and families are involved in their children’s learning of a new language, the children do better and have better feelings about their language study.

-WANT TO KNOW MORE ABOUT WHAT YOU CAN DO TO HELP YOUR CHILD WITH FOREIGN LANGUAGE LEARNING?
+WANT TO KNOW MORE ABOUT WHAT YOU CAN DO TO HELP YOUR CHILD WITH LANGUAGE LEARNING?